FAQ

 Who is welcomed to The Refuge/Sentinel Cabin?

-We are called to serve Bible believing and practicing lovers of Jesus Christ who need rest, replenishment, renewal, and a place for fellowship with like-minded folk.
+We are called to serve guests who are Bible believing and practicing disciples of Jesus Christ in need of rest, replenishment, renewal, and a place for fellowship with like-minded folk.
+All of our guests must agree with and abide by our Statement of Faith (see the quick link on the page footer).

 Who are the most frequent guests?